In light of the current COVID-19 Government advice will be postponing all SSCP courses/seminars/learning events until

-Free educational resources containing advice, guidance and information on managing a wide range of mental health issues in children and young people.
+Free educational resources containing advice, guidance and information on managing a wide range of mental health issues in children, young people and older people.
 MindEd has e-learning applicable across the health, social care, education, criminal justice and community settings.
 It is aimed at anyone from beginner through to specialist.

 The academy offers a range of interesting and inspiring courses free of charge to support recovery and breakdown mental health related stigma and discrimination.